 One of the best things to see in Herceg Novi is the St. Savina Monastery complex.
 Sitting on lush grounds of old cypresses and fruitful vineyards, the monastery offers a serene retreat from the city center.

-#8 Explore the Abandoned Spanjola Fortress, Herceg Novi
+#8 Explore the Abandoned Spanjola Fortress

 #9 Spend an Afternoon at a Herceg Novi Museum

-The Gradski Muzej Herceg Novi is the city museum that displays artifacts and exhibits showcasing the history of the municipality.
-The museum occupies a former house – and some rooms feature everyday items once used by local residents.
+The Gradski Muzej displays artifacts and exhibits showcasing the history of the municipality.
+The venue occupies a former house – and some rooms feature everyday items once used by local residents.
+For many visitors, the highlight of the Herceg Novi City Museum is the garden, which offers nice views over Boka Bay.

 #10 Stop by the Church of the Holy Salvation